oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

   - Patch database “finance.subnet.vcn.oraclevcn.com” from 18.8 to 18.10 [READ-ONLY– This step has already been implemented]
   - Upgrade “finance.subnet.vcn.oraclevcn.com” from 18.10 to 19.7

-## Lab 2: Oracle Database Upgrade with Fleet Maintenance
+## Step 2: Oracle Database Upgrade with Fleet Maintenance

 ### Database Fleet Maintenance